QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 \end{align}
 $$

-Let's consider a simple numerical example where
+Let's take a numerical example in which

-1. there is no government debt, $D_t=0$,
+1. there is no initial government debt, $D_t=0$,
 2. government consumption $G_t$ equals $15\%$ of the output $Y_t$

-This immediately tells us that
+Our formulas for steady-state values  tell us that

 $$
 \begin{align}